gytis-ivaskevicius/linux-gpu-debug-helper/arch/xorg.md

 `{{Pkg|xf86-input-evdev}}`{=mediawiki} and related drivers are available as alternative.[2](https://archlinux.org/news/xorg-server-1191-is-now-in-extra/)

-[Udev](Udev "Udev"){.wikilink}, which is provided as a systemd dependency, will detect hardware and both drivers will act as hotplugging input driver for almost all devices, as defined in the default configuration files `{{ic|10-quirks.conf}}`{=mediawiki} and `{{ic|40-libinput.conf}}`{=mediawiki} in the `{{ic|/usr/share/X11/xorg.conf.d/}}`{=mediawiki} directory.
+[Udev](Udev "wikilink"), which is provided as a systemd dependency, will detect hardware and both drivers will act as hotplugging input driver for almost all devices, as defined in the default configuration files `{{ic|10-quirks.conf}}`{=mediawiki} and `{{ic|40-libinput.conf}}`{=mediawiki} in the `{{ic|/usr/share/X11/xorg.conf.d/}}`{=mediawiki} directory.